 By mid-afternoon the number of customers on the street decreases, with only the occasional firing of a wok to be heard.

 By 11.30pm things start to get really interesting.
 While our neighbouring karaoke bar is in full swing, the police arrive, doing their own version of barking into microphones to order eateries to shut for the night.
+There’s a midnight curfew that locals do their best to ignore.

 Owners hastily comply, reopening immediately after the police have moved on.
 A young man appears in the shadows, directing hip young things on scooters down a skinny dark alleyway to an after-hours speakeasy.